rutgerstorm/Programmeerproject/README.md

 Similar
-There is visualization that uses all three subjects that I got
+There is no visualization that uses all three subjects that I got

 Challenges